elvezjp/IXV-util-MarkItDown/README_en.md

 ## What is the IXV-util Series?
 The IXV-util series is a collection of lightweight utility tools born from the IXV development process, designed to support daily development tasks.
 These tools can be used not only as part of the IXV platform but also independently, with the goal of improving developers' daily work efficiency.

-They are also provided as open source and are continuously improved through collaboration with the developer community.
+IXV-util-MarkItDown is also provided as open source and is continuously improved through collaboration with the developer community.

 ---

-# Why Markdown?
+# Why We Focus on Markdown
-We have created many documents in software development projects.
-Legacy tools such as Word and Excel are difficult to parse and reuse programmatically.
-They look organized on the surface, but their underlying structure is ambiguous, making automated processing and AI utilization challenging.
-Markdown is close to plain text, requiring only minimal markup while still expressing important document structure.
-Modern large language models can speak Markdown natively and often respond in Markdown without being asked.
-We believe Markdown is the file format of note for interactions between humans and AI.
+We have created many documents in Japanese development environments over the years.
+Various tools from different eras, such as Word and Excel, were extremely difficult to structurally analyze, reuse, or process programmatically.
+While they appeared well-organized on the surface, their structure was ambiguous from a computer's perspective, creating significant barriers to automated processing and AI utilization.

+Markdown is very close to plain text, requiring minimal markup or formatting while still providing a means to express important document structure.
+Many of the major large language models (LLMs) currently available have the native ability to "speak" Markdown, and often return responses in Markdown even without being instructed to do so.

+When focusing on human-AI interaction, we believe that Markdown format text is the file format that deserves attention.

 ---

 ## Features

-- **High-quality conversion**: Uses the core functions of Microsoft MarkItDown to properly convert images, tables, lists, formulas, etc. into Markdown.
+- **High-quality conversion**: Uses the core functions of Microsoft MarkItDown to properly convert images, tables, lists, formulas, etc. into Markdown
-- **Cross-platform**: Runs natively on Windows (`.exe`) and macOS (`.app`).
+- **Cross-platform**: Runs natively on Windows (`.exe`) / macOS (`.app`)
-- **Simple CLI**: No GUI, easy to incorporate into scripts or CI/CD.
+- **Simple CLI**: No GUI, easy to incorporate into scripts or CI/CD
-- **Batch processing**: Supports converting multiple files at once.
+- **Batch processing**: Supports converting multiple files at once
-- **Open source**: Customizable freely under the MIT license.
+- **Open source**: Customizable freely under the MIT license

 ---

-## Modes of operation
+## Operating Modes

-The tool has two modes:
+This tool has two operating modes:

-1. **MarkItDown mode**: Uses the full Microsoft MarkItDown functionality.
+1. **MarkItDown Mode**: Uses the complete functionality of Microsoft MarkItDown
-   - Supports advanced conversion of images, tables, lists, formulas, and more.
+   - Supports advanced conversion of images, tables, lists, formulas, and more
-   - Does not check file extensions and can handle any format supported by MarkItDown, such as PDF or PPTX.
+   - Does not perform extension checking, and processes file formats supported by the MarkItDown library such as PDF and PPTX

-2. **NoMarkItDown mode**: Simple built-in implementation.
+2. **NoMarkItDown Mode**: Simple proprietary implementation
-   - Extracts only basic text.
+   - Basic text extraction only from `.docx` files (other extensions will error)
-   - Lightweight and fast.
+   - Lightweight and fast operation

-You choose which mode to use when launching the program.
+You can select which mode to use when starting the program.

 ## Supported File Formats